sebastien-zhou/documentation-ia-product/documentation/igrc-platform/add-ons/index.md

 Description: Documentation related to the creation, the installation and the usage of Add-ons
 ---

-# Add-ons / Facets
+# Add-ons

+## What is a facet?

 A dedicated framework allowing to create your own add-ons, also known as facets, is included in iGRCanalytics.
 It can be used to help structure your project, so even if your goal is not to make a publishable facet, we advise you to check it out.

-## What is a facet?

 A facet is basically a part of a project that can be installed and uninstalled at will, allowing to add / remove functionalities in a seamless way.
 Those can be collectors for specific applications, workflow processes, reports, examples or documentation, etc. The advantage of delivering project content in a facet over simply dropping a bunch of files are mainly: